Quantitative analysis (finance): History

-The more general Master of Finance (and Master of Financial Economics) increasingly includes a significant technical component.

 Types

 Front office quantitative analyst

 In sales and trading, quantitative analysts work to determine prices, manage risk, and identify profitable opportunities.
 Historically this was a distinct activity from trading but the boundary between a desk quantitative analyst and a quantitative trader is increasingly blurred, and it is now difficult to enter trading as a profession without at least some quantitative analysis education.

 Front office work favours a higher speed to quality ratio, with a greater emphasis on solutions to specific problems than detailed modeling.
 FOQs typically are significantly better paid than those in back office, risk, and model validation.
 Although highly skilled analysts, FOQs frequently lack software engineering experience or formal training, and bound by time constraints and business pressures, tactical solutions are often adopted.